lynnlilu/lynnlilu.github.io/_publications/2019-04-conference-KeyListener-infocom.md

 IEEE International Conference on Computer Communications is the top-level international conference in computer networking and communication.
 IEEE INFOCOM is also a CCF-A conference.

+Abstract: This paper demonstrates the feasibility of a side-channel attack to infer keystrokes on touch screen leveraging an off-the-shelf smartphone.
+Although there exist some studies on keystroke eavesdropping attacks on touch screen, they are mainly direct eavesdropping attacks, i.e., require the device of victims compromised to provide side-channel information for the adversary, which are hardly launched in practical scenarios.
+In this work, we show the practicability of an indirect eavesdropping attack, KeyListener, which infers keystrokes on QWERTY keyboards of touch screen leveraging audio devices on a smartphone.

 [View the full paper](https://ieeexplore.ieee.org/document/8737591)